 If your goal is to get an addict to seek treatment who isn’t willing to go get treatment this article is for you.
+Parents enabling addiction is more common then you think.
 The goal of this article is to educate family members of addicts on methods to get an addict to go to treatment.
 If your family member is willing to go to treatment great read my article on How to Choose the Best Rehab Ultimate Guide.

-Is it loving when parents enable their children?
+Is it loving when parents enable their child’s addiction problem?

 Let me start with a basic example of just allowing a person using drugs to live with you.
 Every dollar an addict can get their hands on goes to buying drugs.
 When you allow an addict to live with you rent free you are essentially giving that addict $500 or more a month to buy drugs with.
 With 60,000 overdose deaths, a year in America allowing someone to live with you could be giving them just those extra dollars they need to overdose and possibly die.

 An Addiction Problem Turns into a Parents Nightmare

 This is a recent story of a family I came in contact with.
 This family had a 20 something son I will call him John.
 John struggled with drug use and never really held a solid job.
 The parents allowed John to stay living in their home when they knew he was using opiates.
 Now there is an opioid epidemic in the U.S. right now.
 Using opioids is a very common problem so the thought of not allowing their son to live with them was foreign to them.
 In their minds, these parents were doing the most loving thing they could to care for their child.

 What the parents did not know was, John was selling opiates to support his habit.
 John’s parents were concerned that if they kicked him out of their home something bad would happen to him.
 I tell a parent that one of the best things that can happen to an addict, that won’t go to treatment, is to be arrested on the streets and end up detoxing in jail.